Skip to main content

 Introduction

-Unlock the power of a 267 area code and take a business to new heights.
-A phone number is often the first detail a customer notices, and a Philadelphia prefix signals that a company is established, local, and ready to serve one of the East Coast's largest markets.
+A 267 area code can take a business to new heights.
+A phone number is often the first thing a customer notices.
+A Philadelphia prefix says a company is established, local, and ready to serve one of the East Coast's largest markets.

 Key Takeaways

-• Area code 267 serves Philadelphia and its suburbs across Philadelphia, Bucks, and Montgomery counties, plus small parts of Berks and Lehigh.
+• Coverage — area code 267 serves Philadelphia and its suburbs across Philadelphia, Bucks, and Montgomery counties, plus small parts of Berks and Lehigh.

-• It entered service on July 1, 1997 as the region's first overlay, sharing territory with the original 215 prefix.
+• Launched in 1997 — it entered service on July 1, 1997 as the region's first overlay, sharing territory with the original 215 prefix.

-• Every local call in the overlay region requires ten-digit dialing.
+• Ten-digit dialing — every local call in the overlay region needs all ten digits.

-• A recognizable local prefix builds trust, improves answer rates, and strengthens marketing in the Philadelphia metro.
+• Builds trust — a recognizable local prefix builds trust, improves answer rates, and strengthens marketing in the Philadelphia metro.

-• Number supply remains healthy — regulators project no shortage in the region before 2050.
+• Healthy supply — regulators project no shortage of numbers in the region before 2050.

 Power of a New 267 Number

-A new 267 number gives a company an instant Philadelphia identity without opening a physical office.
+A new 267 number gives a company an instant Philadelphia identity, with no need to open a physical office.
 Fresh, memorable combinations are still widely available.
 Startups, agencies, and remote teams use them to look established in the city from day one.

 What Makes the 267 Area Code So Special?